ForestAdmin/agent-nodejs/docs/agent-customization/actions/responses.md

 ## HTML panel

-You can also return a HTML page as a response to give more feedback to the admin user who has triggered your Action.
+You can also return a HTML page as a response to give more feedback to the user who triggered your Action.

 For instance: